-The design of the Airport Site will take into account an incorporate the preferred alignment for rail and locations of stations, so that land is properly preserved to meet rail requirements.
+The design of the Airport Site will take into account an alignment for rail and locations of stations, so that land is properly preserved to meet rail requirements.

-1.2 The benefits of thea Western Sydney Internation (Nancy-Bird Walton) Airport 1
+1.2 The benefits of a Western Sydney Airport

-Western Sydney would be is one of Australia's fastest growing regions and is Australia's third-largest economy and fourth-largest city in its own right.
-However, it does not have its own airport and around 30 percent a third of workers living in Western Sydney commute outside the region for work.
-While nine per cent of Austrsalia's population lives While nearly two million people live in Western Sydney, access to an airport for these residents can involve a two-hour commute.
+Western Sydney would be Australia's third-largest economy and fourth-largest city in its own right.
+However, it does not have its own airport and around 30 per cent of workers living in Western Sydney commute outside the region for work.
+While nine per cent of Australia's population lives in Western Sydney, access to an airport for these residents can involve a two-hour commute.